 High School

-Four Square is a Christian community that meets on Mondays and Wednesdays for twelve weeks per term in Byron Center, MI.
+Four Square is a Christian community that meets on Mondays and Wednesdays for two 12 week terms in Byron Center, MI.
 It is a drop-off program and parents are not required to volunteer.
-We welcome and encourage families to join us for chapel worship at 8:45am.
+We welcome and encourage your student to join us for high school chapel at 8:45am.

-High school students have a wide variety of 60 and 90 minute a la carte graded classes to choose from between 8:30am-2pm.
+We offer a wide variety of 60 and 90 minute a la carte graded classes to choose from between 8:30am-2pm.
 Four Square has a robust high school community and many students take multiple classes over the course of one or two days.
-There are volunteer opportunities and a study hall option for students with a break between classes.
+There are volunteer opportunities or a study/social hall option for students with a break between classes.

 We have several special high school events throughout the year including: